seccomp/libseccomp/README.md

 file (this file) as well as the LICENSE, CREDITS, CONTRIBUTING, and CHANGELOG files.

-Those who are interested in contributing to the the project are encouraged to read the CONTRIBUTING in the top level directory.
+Those who are interested in contributing to the project are encouraged to read the CONTRIBUTING in the top level directory.

 ## Verifying Release Tarballs